rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-backing-up-databases.md

 because the consistent and correct state of a database is represented by multiple files at once.
-If Rackspace Cloud Backup backs up one of the database's files and then, a few seconds (or milliseconds) later, it backs up another one, the state of the database could get corrupted &ndash;
-the database might have been in the middle of an operation during access to the two files, and the two files represent two different points in the middle of that operation.
+If Rackspace Cloud Backup backs up one of the database's files and then, a few seconds (or milliseconds) later, it backs up another one, the state of the database could get corrupted - the database might have been in the middle of an operation during access to the two files, and the two files represent two different points in the middle of that operation.